oliver-ricken/twitter_coronavirus/README.md

 **Reducing the Outputs**

 After `map.py` has run on all the files, a large number of files will be contained in the `outputs` folder. `reduce.py` combines all of the `.lang` files into a single file, `reduced.lang`, and all of the `.country` files into a different file, `reduced.country`.
-We make two calls to `reduce.py`, one for the `.lang` files and the other for the `.country` files.
+We make two calls to `reduce.py` to achieve this.
 Here's an example command to run `reduce.py` for the `.lang` files, using the glob operator:

 ```
 ./src/reduce.py --input_path=outputs/*.lang --output_path=reduced.lang